CodeEquality/codeequality.github.io/_posts/2014-03-04-introduction-to-coding-weekend-camp.md

 We are limiting this session to 30 people only, but we will have waiting lists, so don't hesitate to put your name in!

 ##How much does this event cost?
 It's free!
 However, we do require a RM20 fee for registration, <strong>which will be refunded once you have completed the course</strong>.
-Please do not hestitate to contact us if you would require a waiver for this fee.

 We are only collecting this fee for the purposes of seat reservation.
 If you cannot attend this course, please inform us <strong>by March 27th, 11:59pm</strong> for a full refund.